 Home Additions: Building Out vs. Building Up Part Two – Building Up

-When you decide to renovate your home by expanding the size of your living space, you’ll have to choose between building out by increasing the footprint of your home on the main floor, or building up by adding more stories to your existing home.
-Last month we focused on building out, while this month’s blog will concentrate on the advantages and disadvantages to building up.
+When you decide to renovate your home by expanding the size of your living space, you’ll have to choose between building out by increasing the footprint of your home on the main floor or building up by adding more stories to your existing home.
+In a previous article, we focused on building out.
+For this article, we’ll discuss the advantage and disadvantages of building up.

-Adding a second story to your existing home could be the right path for you.
-Building up has several advantages, such as the absence of yard loss and zone limitations, a possible cheaper total cost, and the possibility of personalizing your upstairs and downstairs for prime functionality.
+Adding a second floor to your existing home could be the right path.
+Building up has several advantages, such as the absence of yard loss and zone limitations, a (possibly) cheaper total cost, and the option of personalizing your upstairs and downstairs for prime functionality.

 No Yard Loss or Zone Limitations

-Building additional stories to your house is an excellent way to increase functionality and space without increasing your home’s building footprint.
-There’s no need to worry about zone restrictions or sacrificing your side or backyard for expansion space when you are building on top of a pre-existing foundation.
+Turning your house into a two-story home is an excellent way to increase functionality and space without expanding the footprint of the home.
+There is no need to worry about zoning restrictions or sacrificing your side or backyard for expansion space when you are building on top of a pre-existing foundation.

 Choice of Roof Line Options

-Building up allows you to change the pitch of a roof from a low slope to something steeper, such as a cathedral style, for aesthetic as well as practical reasons.
+Building up vs. out allows you to change the existing roof’s pitch from a low slope to something steeper, such as a cathedral style, for aesthetic and practical reasons.
 You can also add a dormer, a roofed structure sometimes containing a window that projects out of the side of a pitched roof.
-This will change the look of your home, as well as adding light and gaining additional headroom.
+This will change the look of your home, add light and potentially allow you to change ceiling heights.

 Personalize Upstairs/Downstairs for Your Needs

-Just like with building out, building up also has its share of challenges to work around, such as finding temporary housing while your home is under construction, the cost of retrofitting the foundation, and the reduced first level footprint caused by the addition of a staircase.
+Just like with building out, building up also has its share of challenges to work around, such as finding temporary housing while your home is under construction, the cost of retrofitting the foundation, and the reduced first-level footprint by incorporating a stairwell.

 Need to Temporary Relocate

-Adding another story to your house avoids the hassle of having to build an entirely new foundation, since the contractors will be working on the pre-existing foundation of your main level.
-However, this means you might need to find a temporary place to reside while the wall structures and ceilings are exposed and being built upon.
+Adding another story to your house avoids the hassle of building an entirely new foundation since the contractors will work on your main level’s pre-existing foundation.
+However, your roof must be completely removed, so you probably will need to find a temporary place to reside while the wall structures and ceilings are exposed and built upon.

 Cost of Retrofitting Your Foundation

-Depending on the state and strength of the current foundation, you might need it to be retrofitted.
-Retrofitting your existing foundation will make it strong enough to support the added weight of the new addition, but make sure to consider the cost, paired with the added expense of removing existing walls to support the structure, and include it in your remodeling budget.
+Depending on the state and strength of the current foundation, you might need foundation work.
+Retrofitting your existing foundation will make it strong enough to support the added weight of the new addition but make sure to consider the cost, paired with the added expense of removing existing walls to support the structure, and include it in your remodeling budget.